everpress-co/mailster/readme.txt

 * added: support for the SparkPost add on
 * fixed: some tags with alternative content were not replaced when sending a test campaign
+* fixed: module screenshots returned error if more than 30 modules in template
 * improved: unsubscribe action can now contain a status for more info
 * change: send method now returns internal message ID
 * change: test mails to unknown email addresses are no longer assigned to the current user to prevent false mailbox actions